ethanrogers15/project_fused_ros/README.md

 is difficult.
 So, this repository is primarily for viewing the code.
 The important files used for calibration, data recording, and workflow deployment are located in the 'camera_combiner' directory under 'src'.

+Note that directories containing recorded data, calibration output, and ROS environment build data were omitted from this repository.